tentone/geo-three/README.md

 ### Data Providers

-- The library as support for multiple data providers that have to be configured beforehand.
+- The library has support for multiple data providers that must be configured beforehand.
 Most of these data providers rely on external API that differ from service to service.
 - Each one of them has its own provider object implementation of the `MapProvider` interface.

 - The `DebugProvider` provides information about the tiles loaded, shows the zoom level and the coordinates of the tile relative to the origin in that specific level.